Home » Finance » The VA Loan, A Must-Use Military Benefit

 No Down Payments

-There will however still be loan limits for those with more than one active VA loan, those who only have partial entitlement available, or those who have defaulted on a previous loan.
+There are loan limits for those with more than one active VA loan, those with only partial entitlement available, and those who have defaulted on a previous loan.

 RELATED: Can I Use Crypto for a VA Loan Down Payment?